-Manifesto – the first retrospective on NUCLEO
+Manifesto – the first retrospective on Studio Nucleo

-the first important retrospective on NUCLEO, the art and design collective led by Piergiorgio Robino.
+The Italian Institute of Culture in Paris presented from March 26th to May 6th, 2014 the first important retrospective on Studio Nucleo, the art and design collective led by Piergiorgio Robino.

 The exhibition was conceived and realised by the Nilufar Gallery of Milan, and curated by Elena Giulia Abbiatici and Melania Rossi.

 It was set up under the “Promises of Art” program, which aims to promote young talents from the ultra-contemporary Italian art scene.

 Manifesto tells the story of a group and its assertions.
 This is not propaganda.
 It’s a second reading, a proposition.

 It is a thought which translates into action, a meeting at the peak of artisanal and artistic research.

 The collective meaning of Manifesto is completed by presenting a series of everyday objects – Manifesto, concludes by exploring the evolution and the research innate in visible products.